JuliaLang/julia/doc/stdlib/math.rst

 <http://www.fftw.org>`_.
 By default, Julia does not use multi-threaded
 FFTW.
 Higher performance may be obtained by experimenting with multi-threading.
 Use `FFTW.set_num_threads(np)` to use `np` threads.
+Julia also includes a slower (but still reasonably fast) pure-Julia FFT implementation that is used for array and number types not supported by FFTW, including arbitrary-precision FFTs.

 .. function:: fft(A [, dims])